 Interest under the loan agreement is payable monthly, and the interest rate is determined under various adjustable methods as defined in the agreement.
-During the years ended June 30, 2020 and 2019, the weighted average interest rate on the bonds, including credit enhancement fees, was 2.45% and 2.82%, respectively.
-The bonds operated in a floating rate mode bearing an interest rate of 1.20% and 1.57% at June 30, 2020 and 2019, respectively.
+During the years ended June 30, 2021 and 2020, the weighted average interest rate on the bonds, including credit enhancement fees, was 1.34% and 2.45%, respectively.
+The bonds operated in a floating rate mode bearing an interest rate of 0.09% and 1.20% at June 30, 2021 and 2020, respectively.

 Pursuant to the above agreement, the College has entered into a related reimbursement agreement with a bank that provides the bank's letter of credit in the amount of \$19,991,453, for principal and interest.
 The letter of credit agreement expires on November 27, 2021.
+Subsequent to year end, on September 30, 2021 the agreement was amended to extend the agreement to March 31, 2022.